 guarantee "NN004" OT(200,0,FTP) => ( x = xt and y = yt =>

-AbsoluteErrorZtMinusZ <= 0.01);
+AbsoluteErrorZtMinusZ <= 0.01 );

 '''

-Kind2 and SLDV did not manage to return an answer for any of the four NN requirements.
+Kind2 and SLDV did not return an answer for any of the four NN requirements.

 d) AP: AP represents a complete system and, as shown in Table I, it contains Simulink blocks that involve non-linearities, non-algebraic math, and manipulation of matrices.
-The autopilot model consists of six continuous PID controllers, which we had to replace with their discrete counterparts.

 AP is a full six degree of freedom simulation of a single-engined high-wing propeller-driven airplane with autopilot.
 A six degree of freedom simulation enables movement and rotation in the three-dimensional space.
 The AP model and requirements also capture the plant mode of the airplane, i.e., the physical model, as well as environmental aspects such as wind that influence the motion of the airplane.
 AP requirements define the required behavior of the model in terms of changes in the three perpendicular position axes (forward/backward, left/right, up/down) combined with changes through rotation (yaw, pitch, and roll).